thomassuedbroecker/simple-vpc-ibm-cloud/README.md

 ### Overview

-That branch of the project is used to support following blog posts:
+This project is used to support following blog posts:

 - [TBD](TBD)